rticommunity/rticonnextdds-examples/examples/connext_dds/multichannel/java/README.md

 The applications accept up to two arguments:

-1.The `<domain_id>`.
+1. The `<domain_id>`.
 Both applications must use the same domain ID in order to communicate.
 The default is 0.

-2.How long the examples should run, measured in samples for the publisher and sleep periods for the subscriber.
+2. How long the examples should run, measured in samples for the publisher and sleep periods for the subscriber.
 A value of '0' instructs the application to run forever; this is the default.

 ## Wireshark Output

 -   **multichannel.pcap**: Observe that data samples are being sent on the wire in only the channels that are necessary for delivering samples that pass the reader's filter.

 -   **singlechannel.pcap**: Shows the wire traffic when multichannel is not used and when the reader specifies a `multicast.receive_address` of `239.255.0.1`.
 Observe that all data samples are being sent on the wire, i.e. reader-side filtering, since there is only one channel.